How can PwC Belgium help you to become #PillarTwoReady?

 Operational Readiness

-Pillar Two will have a pervasive impact on an organisation’s financial operating model requiring early stakeholder engagement and substantial budget and resource allocation to address the multitude of challenges.
+Pillar Two will have a pervasive impact on an organisation’s financial operating model, requiring early stakeholder engagement and substantial budget and resource allocation to address the multitude of challenges.
 Organisations must ask themselves if their current data model, systems, technology, and processes can support the requirements introduced by this new international tax framework.
+This Pillar Two Guide for EMEA Multinational Enterprises is intended to provide EMEA taxpayers with an illustrative step-by-step approach to prepare for Pillar Two.

-PwC professionals are happy to help determine how to access the financial data needed to comply, identify gaps in the data needed for reporting, and reevaluate operations given the anticipated law changes in many countries.
+PwC’s teams of professionals are happy to help determine how to access the financial data needed to become compliant, identify gaps in the data needed for reporting, and reevaluate operations given the anticipated legal changes in many countries.

 Data Strategy: PwC’s Data Input Catalog

-Identifying the data requirements and developing a comprehensive data strategy should be one of the first steps that taxpayers take in preparation for Pillar Two.
-The variety of data sources owned by a diverse group of stakeholders makes the collection and synthesization of the data tremendously challenging.
-Early cross-functional engagement is critical to ensure that the appropriate data and system owners are aware of what will be required under Pillar Two, why it’s important, and how it may impact them going forward.
+Identifying these data requirements and developing a comprehensive data strategy should be one of the first steps that taxpayers take in preparation for Pillar Two.
+The variety of data sources owned by a diverse group of stakeholders makes data collection and consolidation tremendously challenging.
+Early cross-functional engagement is critical to ensure that the appropriate data and system owners are aware of what will be required under Pillar Two, why it is important, and how it may impact them in the future.

-PwC professionals are happy to help identify the data requirements and develop a data strategy rooted in systems and processes that can sustain reporting and compliance requirements upon enactment.
+PwC is happy to help identify the data requirements and develop a data strategy rooted in systems and processes that can sustain reporting and compliance requirements upon enactment.

-PwC’s Data Input Catalog (October 2023) is at the centre of PwC’s end-to-end process for Pillar Two.
-The Data Input Catalog defines the data requirements for Pillar Two, giving MNEs a comprehensive understanding of the amount of work that lies ahead of them and can help MNEs anticipate the unique challenges they will face.
-Acting as the foundation to develop an extensive data strategy, assess operational preparedness, or determine a modelling approach, PwC’s Data Input Catalog is the core to Pillar Two readiness.
+PwC’s Data Input Catalog is at the heart of PwC’s end-to-end process for Pillar Two.
+This Catalogue defines the data requirements for Pillar Two, giving MNEs a comprehensive understanding of the amount of work that lies ahead, and helping them anticipate the unique challenges they will face.
+Acting as the foundation of developing an extensive data strategy, assessing operational preparedness, or determining a modelling approach, PwC’s Data Input Catalog is the core to Pillar Two readiness.

 Impact Assessment: PwC’s Market Taxation Analyser tool

-PwC’s Market Taxation Analyser tool (MARTA) tool is an interactive tool to quantify and visualise the anticipated financial impact of the introduction of Pillar Two in various scenarios.
-MARTA forms an important step in preparing for compliance with the rules.
-Moreover, the tool shows whether the Transitional Safe Harbour provisions are applicable to the MNE Group and which test(s) are met by which jurisdiction.
+PwC’s Market Taxation Analyser tool (MARTA) is an interactive tool to quantify and visualise the anticipated financial impact of the introduction of Pillar Two in various scenarios.
+MARTA represents an important step in preparing for compliance with the rules.
+Moreover, it shows whether the Transitional CbCR Safe Harbour provisions are applicable to the MNE Group, and which tests are met by what jurisdiction.

 Quantitative Analysis: PwC’s Pillar Two Engine

-PwC’s Pillar Two Engine is a structured model for assessing the impact of OECD Pillar Two, configured to support the inconsistent and unique adoption of Pillar Two rules around the world and allow for flexibility as those rules continue to evolve.
-Multiple different variations and interpretations of local rules will require an iterative modelling process for Pillar Two calculations.
-PwC’s Pillar Two Engine is flexible to allow for various data structures/sources.
+PwC’s Pillar Two Engine is a structured model to assess the impact of OECD Pillar Two, configured to support the inconsistent and unique adoption of Pillar Two rules around the world and allow for flexibility as those rules continue to evolve.
+Multiple variations and interpretations of local rules will require an iterative modelling process for Pillar Two calculations, therefore PwC’s Pillar Two Engine is flexible to allow for various data structures/sources.
 It also prioritises the key adjustments/elections.
-The modelling provides compliance and provision grade calculations as well as data visualisation to identify key territories where there is a risk of an OECD Pillar Two tax charge.
+The modelling provides compliance and provision grade calculations, as well as data visualisation to identify key territories where there is a risk of a Pillar Two tax charge.

-Our engine utilises a centralised database with a vetted calculation engine in consultation with PwC Global technical and policy leaders.
-The database is dynamically updated for rule changes and new legislation in each jurisdiction.
+Our engine uses a centralised database with a vetted calculation engine in consultation with PwC Global technical and policy leaders.
+The database is dynamically updated following rule changes and new legislation in every jurisdiction.

 Playback of this video is not currently available